GenipapCorporation/biologic.genipap/index.md

 Once you've gone to the `articles` folder (usually the first folder), you'll find files ending with the extension `.mdx`.
 Create a new file with the name of your article, with a `.mdx` extention.
 While naming your file, follow the article nomenclature.

+[Click on this link](https://github.com/GenipapCorporation/biologic.genipap/new/main/articles/) to skip locating the directory and immediately start writing the article.

 ### Article nomenclature

 The spaces in your title has to be replaced with an underscore `_`.
 If your article is titled *Plants and flowers*, you need to name your file as `Plants_and_flowers.mdx`.
 Another example, for an article titled *Human evolution*, the file needs to be saved as `Human_evolution.mdx`.